bluurryy/bump-scope/crates/callgrind-benches/README.md

 This crate contains micro-benchmarks to compare `bump-scope`'s up- and downwards allocator and other bump allocator crates.
 Take these benchmarks with a grain of salt.
 A smaller number of instructions or branches does not necessarily mean better performance for your application.
 We benchmark instructions and branches instead of wall-clock time to get consistent, precise and faster results.

-There are also criterion benchmarks at [../criterion-benches](../criterion-benches) and we keep track of the generated assembly at [bluurryy/bump-scope-inspect-asm](https://github.com/bluurryy/bump-scope-inspect-asm).
+We keep track of the generated assembly at [bluurryy/bump-scope-inspect-asm](https://github.com/bluurryy/bump-scope-inspect-asm).

 ## Results